 Once summer hits, kids can’t get enough fun in the sun.
-But if only they had the same enthusiasm for wearing sunscreen.
-We get it — sunscreen can be sticky, gloppy and uncomfortable.
-But everyone, including children, still needs to wear it.
+But if only they had the same enthusiasm for wearing sunscreen and protecting their baby skin from some harsh UV rays.
+We get it — sunscreen can be sticky, gloppy and uncomfortable (and heaven forbid it gets in, around or near their eyes!)
+But everyone, including and especially children should get used to wearing it (and not just in the summer).

 “It’s very simple: Sunscreen prevents skin cancer,” says Sarah Dolder, MD, board-certified dermatologist and founder of Greenwich Point Dermatology in Greenwich, CT.
 “In fact, multiple severe sunburns will double your child’s risk of developing skin cancer.
 We need our kids to embrace sunscreen for their skin health, just like we all need to brush our teeth twice a day to prevent cavities.
 I always tell parents to educate their kids about the dangers of the sun.
 Growing up in Australia, from a very young age, sun safety measures were drilled into me.”